katcipis/sophia/essays/learning-go.md

-This has always been true, I think the cloud model only makes it even more explicit, specially as you start working with elastic infrastructure (but even on the pre-cloud era it was smart to think about that, instead of just making stuff to work, take a look on the great [Release It](https://pragprog.com/book/mnee/release-it) for more on that).
+This has always been true, I think the cloud model only makes it even more explicit, specially as you start working with elastic infrastructure (but even on the pre-cloud era it was smart to think about that, instead of just making stuff to work, take a look on the great book [Release It](https://pragprog.com/book/mnee/release-it) for more on that).

 Of course this has to be balanced with good abstractions, or we would be developing everything in C until today (it is fun, but not very fast, specially if you intend to your software to work properly :-)).
-Go seems to match these two things very nicely, I heard a lot of cases from people migrating from Python and Ruby to Go and getting huge improvements on performance, and still being able to develop software fast, thanks to well chosen abstractions.
+Go seems to match these two things very nicely, I heard a lot of cases from people migrating from Python and Ruby to Go and getting huge improvements on performance, and still being able to develop software fast, thanks to a mix of well chosen abstractions and performance concern.

+A great example on how Go tries to hit a nice spot on this the balance of being garbage collected but allowing you to have a great control on how much garbage you generate, improving your collection cycles.
+This is very different from most languages that puts you on a level of abstraction that is so high that you have almost no idea of what is happening with the memory.

 ### Stupidly simple deployment